Vrajpatel4021/E--commerce-website/README.md

 - We learned how to encrytp the password and store it in the database (Hashing) , Using the Bcrypt package.
 - We also learned how to store data of new users inside the database.

+## Milestone 7: Project Overview -

+In this milestone we simply implemented the logic for login and signup , that is if the user already exists in the database then only he/she will be able to login.

+## Milestone 8: Project Overview -

+In this milestone we simply created the frontend part for the HomePage of our Website , And also learned how to route it.